Harriet Selina Brown – BA (Hons) Advertising

 I left education in order to maintain full time employment aged 16, so that I could pay rent as I moved out of the family home.
 Over the next 8 years I worked in various hospitality roles before working up to Assistant Manager of a fantastic real ale pub.
 Throughout this time I pursued and gained on-the-job qualifications.
 I was really lucky with my employers, who supported my development professionally and academically.
 I also benefited from a great support network of friends who helped with my application to University.

-As part of my study I was exposed to lots of industry professionals, including the company I have gone on to gain employment with.
+As part of my Advertising course I was exposed to lots of industry professionals, including the company I have gone on to gain employment with.
 Our course included live client projects where we were able to work with real industry brands, agencies and stakeholders.
 This was an invaluable part of my studies and provided a real practical insight into the working world we were learning about.

 In my second year we were offered the opportunity to participate in an extra-curricular business case study competition.
 I was part of the team that won the UK heat and we went on to compete in the European finals.
 This experience although extremely challenging alongside working, studying and work experience was one of the most valuable aspects of my university journey.
 It introduced me to the part of the industry and the company I have gone on to start my career with.